 These medicines can help treat various sorts of dementia, like Lewy bodies, Parkinson’s disease, and with a mix of Alzheimer’s disease and vascular dementia.
 They prevent and slow down the breakdown of acetylcholine.
 This chemical in the brain helps nerve cells communicate and are involved in judgment and memory.
 There can be various side effects like diarrhea, nausea, loss of appetite, and disturbance in sleep.

 Medicines can be helpful but should not be the only way to deal with dementia.
 Instead, it should only be a part of treatment for dementia patients.
 Therefore, including various forms of therapies and activities can be essential in helping dementia patients.
-These therapies can also be fantastic if you’re opposed to traditional forms of medicine and prefer a more non-drug approach.
+These therapies can also be fantastic if you’re opposed to traditional medicine and prefer a more non-drug approach.
 At the very least, these therapies can be a source of pleasure for them, especially when dementia can be a frustrating condition.
 Some of these therapies are:

 Cognitive Stimulation Therapy (CST)